cloudfoundry-attic/cfdev/README.md

 To temporarily stop CF Dev run `cf dev stop`.

 To uninstall the CF Dev cf CLI plugin run `cf uninstall-plugin cfdev`.

+## Contributing

+If you are interested in contributing to PCF Dev, please refer to the [contributing guidelines](CONTRIBUTING.md) and [development instructions](DEVELOP.md).